Vivid-IOV-Labs/web-monetization-video-ads/README.md

 ```
 `webMonetizationFaker.js`used also in test for mocking the web monetization api.

-`webMonetizationHelper.js` some helper functions to start/stop monetization, retrieve the payment pointer in the metatag and observe its mutations.
+`webMonetizationHelper.js` some helper functions to start/stop monetization, retrieve the current payment pointer in the metatag and observe its mutations.

 #### VideoAdvertizer